75th Annual CSSRA June 3-5 • 2022

 - Athletes must weigh in as a crew and be accompanied by a coach or school official during weigh in.

 - In the case of any dispute the Chief of the scales and registrar will communicate only with the crew’s coach or school official.

 - All competitors including coxswains, will weigh in wearing the same school rowing uniforms.
 No one will be weighed in wearing more or less clothing

 - Re-weighs will not be permitted athletes are only allowed to step on the scale once per event they are entered!

 - All weights for coxswains requiring extra weight will be supplied at the scales and will be the only weights recognized by the officials.
-A $5 fee will be assessed for each coxswain’s weights and will be payable to the clerk of the scales prior to leaving the weigh in room

 - During the official weigh in periods testing of scales or checking weights will not be permitted

-- NO crew changes will not be accepted in the weigh in room.
+- NO crew changes will be accepted in the weigh in room.
 All changes must be made with the registrar by 4pm. the day prior to the first race of that event in the regatta office.

 - The minimum weight for coxswains is 45kg for both male and female, The maximum deadweight carried will be 10kg.

 - There will be 2 lightweight categories for both Male and Female Events: